 What people don’t realize is that all these elements require frequent maintenance and configuration to keep the web application running properly.

 Before making use of a web application, communicate with the developers to understand the security and priority measures that have been undertaken for its development.

-This can help find out web application vulnerabilities quickly.
+This can help find web application vulnerabilities quickly.

-Malware can be categorized in different groups since they work to achieve different goals- Spyware, Viruses, Ransomware, Worms, and Trojans.
+Malware can be categorized into different groups since they work to achieve different goals- Spyware, Viruses, Ransomware, Worms, and Trojans.

 To combat this problem, make sure to install and keep firewalls up to date.
 Ensure that all your operating systems have been updated as well.
 You can also engage developers and antispam/virus experts to come up with preventative measures to remove and spot malware infections.